respond-dev/respond/README.md

 **Server side** requests begin with a Node HTTP, Lambda API Gateway, or Cloudflare Worker handler event.
 The server side request pipeline is pretty simple; all five pipeline phases are executed on every request.
 Request pipeline filenames that begin with `client` are ignored on the server side.

-**Client side** requests begin with a page load, a link click, or a `window.history.pushState` call.
+**Client side** requests begin with an initial page load, a link click, or a `window.history.pushState` call.
 The `constructors` phase executes only on initial page load (once).
 The `initializers` phase executes only when the route changes.
-The rest of the phases (`middleware`, `routers`, `settlers`) execute for all requests, and receive cached input if the request is not a page load or route change.
+The rest of the phases (`middleware`, `routers`, `settlers`) execute for all requests, and receive cached input if the request is not the result of a page load or route change.
 Request pipeline filenames that begin with `server` are ignored on the client side.

 Request pipeline filenames that do not begin with `client` or `server` are considered **universal**.